This is the final draft of an essay that will be published in Understanding Nietzsche, Understanding Modernism by Bloomsbury Publishing in 2018.

 In each of the many possible readings of this poem (and there are indefinite iterations) – Devout Christian, Neo-Romantic, Blakean, Pagan, and Nietzschean – that which is thematized are myriad senses of “immortality” – or, perhaps better, “eternity”.
 Prior to an in depth reading of the poem, a rough sketch of each of these perspectives will suffice.

 The case for the Devout Christian reading is the title of the poem which is derived from St. Paul’s Letter to the Romans, an exhortation to the Christians and Christ-curious pagans of Rome to embrace faith in God, imitation of his son Jesus Christ, belief in his resurrection, and action in accordance to the law.
 Paul wanted to downplay “works” in the pagan sense (idolatry), but emphasised Hebrew law and the notion that affinity with the resurrection of Christ would provide the basis by which one could receive grace.
-Death held no dominion over Jesus Christ and if we behave accordingly and are lucky, we may too evade the dominion of death.
+Death held no dominion over Jesus Christ and if we behave accordingly and are given grace, we may too evade the dominion of death.
 Such a literal, sequentialist reading also gives us a look at those who disobeyed or were fated to have their eyes and ears closed off to God by God himself.
-From this perspective, the poem is merely a reiteration of Christian orthodoxy, written by an allegedly devout poet.
+From this perspective, the poem is merely a reiteration of Christian orthodoxy, written by an allegedly devout poet, imbued with the sensibilities of the Welsh chapel culture.

 Blake, for his part, would bring us back to our senses, to our flesh, to ugliness and joy amidst a life that is to be lived in the moment.
 He turns the tables upon the devout Christian, emphasising the alleged energy of evil and the rebellious character of life.
 We could, with ease, map Blake’s “Marriage of Heaven and Hell” upon Thomas’ poem – though Blake’s Spinozistic pantheism (just as the resurrection of Jesus Christ) is not assured by Thomas on a first reading.
 A more resolutely pagan notion of the rebirth of nature would also be amenable to Thomas’ schema and could perhaps provide a different perspective on the second stanza, one casting into relief the defiant suffering of the damned under the tortures of the inquisitor – and not merely the Christian fancy of the eternal punishment of sinners in hell.

-In this way, two other Nietzschean readings become possible: either, on the one hand, his early tragic pessimism in The Birth of Tragedy, which narrates the drama of Dionysus fated to annihilation, just as the leaves upon a tree.
+In this way, two other Nietzschean readings become possible: either, on the one hand, his early tragic pessimism in The Birth of Tragedy, which narrates the drama of Dionysus fated to annihilation and rebirth as an eternally recurring force of nature.
 Such a view leaves not a trace of the singular, but still provides a notion of the prolific character of life.
 A second Nietzschean reading would come from Thus Spoke Zarathustra in which eternity becomes the joy of the absolute singular, fated to recur eternally as this singular life – a parodic, laughing narrative which in truth states the singular is all and one, a terrible truth, hidden in the Trojan Horse of a pseudo-eschatology, in the nihilistic garments of disseminators of otherworldly hopes, the prophets of sleep and the old law tablets.

-In order to be in a position to decide, we must undertake another reading of the poem, transcending the naïve and literal readings or the all-too-woolly religious readings which hone in on any scent of spirituality to neutralise eccentric and rebellious voices with a death bed conversion.
-In the following, the temporary peace of the poem will once again be annihilated through a reading based upon a self-description by Dylan Thomas of his poetic methodology in a letter to Henry Treece in 1938.
+In order to be in a position to decide, we must undertake another reading of the poem, transcending the naïve and literal readings – or the all-too-woolly religious readings honing in on any scent of spirituality so as to neutralise a rebellious voice with a death bed conversion.
+In the following, the “momentary peace of the poem” will be cast into fragmentation through a reading based upon a self-description by Dylan Thomas of his poetic methodology in a letter to Henry Treece in 1938.
 He writes:

 A poem by myself needs a host of images, because its centre is a host of images.
 I make one image, – though ‘make’ is not the word; I let, perhaps, an image be made emotionally in me and then apply to it what intellectual & critical forces I possess – let it breed another, let that image contradict the first, make, of the third image bred out of the other two together, a fourth contradictory image, and let them all, within any imposed formal limits, conflict.
 Each image holds within it the seed of its own destruction, and my dialectical method, as I understand it, is a constant building up and breaking down of the images that come out of the central seed, which is itself destructive and constructive at the same time.